SP Services

 • The statement stating the object under Form 10 must be submitted before the due date under section 139 (1) of the Act.

-Section 11(3) of income tax act states that:
+Section 11(3) of the income tax act states that:

 If the accumulated income above 15% of the net income is not deposited or invested in the manner prescribed under section 11(5), the income ceases to accumulate income.

-Forfeiture of exemptions of the trusts made under Section 12 of Income Tax Act
+Forfeiture of Exemptions of the Trusts Made Under Section 12 of the Income Tax Act

-Section 13 of the income tax act talks regarding the forfeiture of exemption of incomes of the trusts established under section 12 of income tax act.
+Section 13 of the income tax act talks regarding the forfeiture of exemption of incomes of the trusts established under Section 12 of the Income tax act1.

-• Section 13 (1) (a) is not applicable for the incomes made by the private trusts that satisfied the element of public benefit.
-Whereas, if the public at large is not benefited by such trust, then no exemption under section 11 or section 12 of income tax guideline will be given.
+• Section 13 (1) (a) is not applicable to the incomes made by the private trusts that satisfied the element of public benefit.
+Whereas, if the public does not benefit from such trust, then no exemption under section 11 or section 12 of the income tax guideline will be given.

-• If a charitable or religious trust established after 01-04-1962 for the benefit of a specific community or caste, then the exemption under section 11 or section 12 of income tax regulations is not available.
+• If a charitable or religious trust was established after 01-04-1962 to benefit a specific community or caste, then the exemption under section 11 or section 12 of income tax regulations is not available.
 However, the exemption is available for such trusts if established before 01-04-1962.

 • If a charitable or religious trust established after 01-04-1962 benefiting a person specified under section 13 (3), then the exemption under section 11 or section 12 of income tax regulations is not available.
-However, the exemption is not forfeited for such trusts if established before 01-04-1962, if it is in compliance with the mandatory provisions with the rules governing the institution.
+However, the exemption is not forfeited for such trusts if established before 01-04-1962 if it complies with the mandatory provisions of the institution’s rules.

 Conclusion

-Section 12 talks about a donation received by a trust for charitable or religious purposes will be income derived from the property held under the trust wholly for the purposes mentioned.
-They can claim exemption following the conditions mentioned in section 11 of the Act.
+Section 12 talks about a donation a trust receives for charitable or religious purposes will be income derived from the property held under the trust wholly for the purposes mentioned.
+They can claim exemption following the Act’s conditions mentioned in section 11.

 Read our article:Read Details About Section 13 of the Income Tax Act, 1961